Mashiro-Yukino/Regression/README.md

 ![Chi-Square-Test](https://user-images.githubusercontent.com/67991315/206797070-72b1a4b5-afd1-49ee-a5dc-6ac1d1369b3b.png)

 - In this case we only have only one step.
 This means that the chi-square values are the same for step, block and model [[6]](#6).

+- Use trained models to test their accuracy